How to Set Up an RTMP Encoder for Live Video Streaming [Updated for 2024]

 That, in turn, could impact the overall viewing experience.
 And that could make all the difference, especially if the live stream is a paid one.
 The last thing you want is unsatisfied customers who’ve paid you to watch your stream.

 A good idea here is to have a backup internet connection that can kick in when your primary connection goes down.
 This way, you can avoid stream drops and unwanted rescheduling.
-Quite recently, Netflix had to face an embarrassing situation where technical issues led to rescheduling of their live broadcast of Love is Blind.
+Quite recently, Netflix had to face an embarrassing situation where technical issues led to the rescheduling of their live broadcast of Love is Blind.

 What is an Encoder?